FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 Once FusionAuth is running (it listens by default at http://localhost:9011/), create a new application, this tutorial follows an application named `fusionauth-vue-example`.

-Next is to configure our application, there are only two configuration settings that you need to change for this tutorial.
+Next is to configure our application.
+There are only two configuration settings that you need to change for this tutorial.
 In your application's **OAuth** tab:

 - Set `Authorized redirect URLs` to `http://localhost:9000/oauth-callback`.
 This is the Express server URL that will handle processing the FusionAuth callback after a user signs in.
 - Set `Logout URL` to  `http://localhost:8081`.
 This is the URL where the FusionAuth server will redirect us after logout; this is the URL where the Vue app lives.
 It makes sense that after logout you end up being on the main landing page of the application.